Alberto Ruy Sánchez: The theme of search in life and writing

 The theme of the search in Ruy-Sánchez's novels also has its roots in his own life.
 Specifically, he uses his novels as a means to search for knowledge in the senses of investigating life's mysteries and going beyond observed material reality.
-Ruy-Sánchez began writing seeking to understand women's desire, through the stories women told him those he witnessed.
+Ruy-Sánchez began writing seeking to understand women's desire, through the stories women told him and those he witnessed.
 This first search led to the novel Mogador, the names of the air.
 This became a series that included En los labios del agua, Los Jardines secretos de Mogador, and Nueve veces el asombro.
 The full series took almost twenty years to write, as each published novel generated many letters in response, mostly from women telling their own stories of desire.
 Sánchez would consider those stories, alter them, and create another book, following this ongoing theme of search.

 Ruy-Sánchez had a number of jobs while living in Paris, but in between he became a tantra student, a tantra instructor, and worked for a sexual therapist.
 This exploration of tantra contributed to the search through writing both in the sense of literally searching for women's desire and in a more spiritual or religious sense of seeking transcendent experiences.
 Ruy-Sánchez describes in a statement essay his books as "material objects, geometrical compositions, that could help people think, feel, understand and improve their lives".